bradeneliason/PumasDocs.jl/docs/src/index.md

 the Introduction to Pumas tutorial!** If you find any example where there seems to be an error, please open an issue.

-For the most up to date information on using the package, please join the Slack channel.
+For the most up to date information on using the package, please join the #pumas channel on the [JuliaLang Slack](https://julialang.slack.com/).

 ### Jupyter Notebook Tutorials